theodorsm/time-latency-distribution-plotter/README.md

 # RTT-PLOTTER

-A basic script used for plotting RTT from ping.
+A basic script used for plotting round-trip-times from ping.
-Useful for getting a quick insight in the state of a link.
+Useful for getting a quick insight into the state of a link.

 ## Requirements